- Published on

 - Higher resource consumption due to bundled Kubernetes

-Kubenav stands out by offering mobile apps alongside desktop and web interfaces, allowing you to monitor your clusters from anywhere.
+Kubenav offers mobile apps alongside desktop and web interfaces, so you can monitor clusters from anywhere.

 Key Features: